Organizational Change: The 2 Biggest Mistakes Your Business is Making

 Reacting to Organizational Change

-Unfortunately, as leaders, we wait until our organizations become dysfunctional before we take action.
+Unfortunately, as leaders, we sometimes wait until our organizations become dysfunctional before we take action.
 More often than not, it’s because the pain of the dysfunction has gotten too great that we are obligated to take action.
 Not because we want to, but now, we have to.
-Even then, however, we only make slight modifications so that we don’t have to develop new habits.
+Even then, however, we only make slight modifications so that we don’t have to develop new habits to address the issue.

 The fear of change is rampant in any organization.
 This is driven by the underlying fear that we all have when stepping into the unknown.
 We stubbornly cling to what we’ve always known and done, even if it doesn’t work anymore.
 Thus, when we are forced to do things differently because the dysfunction, stress and pain in our organization has become too intolerable, we kick and scream our way through the whole process.